 The four key areas are:

 - regulate, under food safety schemes, the production of primary produce to ensure primary produce is safe for human and animal consumption

-- advise, or make recommendations to, the Minister for Agriculture, Fisheries and Forestry about food safety matters relating to the production of primary produce and the development or implementation of food safety schemes
+- advise, or make recommendations to, the Minister for Agriculture and Fisheries about food safety matters relating to the production of primary produce and the development or implementation of food safety schemes

 - monitor the hygiene and operating procedures of premises, vehicles, plant and equipment used for the production of primary produce

 - encourage businesses engaged in the production of primary produce to: